janephp/janephp/documentation/OpenAPI/usage.rst

 Using the API Client
 --------------------

-Generated code also generate a complete `PHPDoc`_ comment on each method, which should correctly describe the endpoint.
+Generated code has complete `PHPDoc`_ comment on each method, which should correctly describe the endpoint.
 Method names for each endpoint depends on the ``operationId`` property of the OpenAPI specification.
 And if not present it will be generated from the endpoint path::